Top Picks – Best Slow Feeder Cat Bowls

 - Adjustable output level

-- Dishwasher safe and non-slip backing
+- Dishwasher safe and non-slip bottom

 - One year warranty

 - Requires a moderate amount of training

 - Dry cat food only.
 Not for use with wet food